PQuaresma-94/PQuaresma-94/README.md

 After gaining experience as a QA Specialist, I discovered a passion for software engineering, driven by the thrill of developing features and solving complex problems.
 This led me to pursue a software engineering bootcamp, where I now focus on leveraging my QA background to build innovative solutions.

 At Talkdesk, I worked with the Strategic Integration team to ensure the quality of CRM platform integrations, leading meetings and retrospectives to enhance productivity.
-My strengths in analytical thinking, communication, teamwork, and leadership have been key to my success.
+I have honed my strengths in analytical thinking, communication, teamwork, and leadership throughout my career as a competitive athlete, coach, analyst, and now engineer.
+These strengths have been the keys to my success.

 Originally a sports coach with a Master's in Sports Coaching, I realized that I could make a greater impact by creating technology that helps athletes achieve their goals.
 This realization inspired my transition into tech through a QA bootcamp, blending my coaching experience with my technical skills.

-Today, I am dedicated to using my diverse background in coaching and tech to create solutions that drive performance and success in both fields
+Today, I am dedicated to using my diverse background in coaching and tech to create solutions that drive performance and success in both fields.

 <!--
 After my experience as a QA Specialist, I discovered a new passion for software engineering.
 The thrill of developing new features, solving complex problems, and being creative in my work led me to start a software engineering bootcamp.
 I am now focused on pursuing a career where I can leverage my QA background and technical expertise to build innovative solutions.